-The calculated amount of the Return of Title IV (R2T4) funds that are required for the students affected by this policy are determined according to the following definitions and procedures as prescribed by regulations.
+The calculated amount of the Return of Title IV (R2T4) funds that are required for the students Published August 13, 2025 NOTE: Cadillac Institute of Cosmetology, furthermore known in the document as "college".

+affected by this policy are determined according to the following definitions and procedures as prescribed by regulations.